Malcolm-Q/LC-LateGameUpgrades/TS_README.md

 * __Scrap Keeper - $1000__
     * In case of full team wipe, each scrap has a chance of staying in the ship.

+* __Medical Nanobots - $300__
+    * Increases the health regeneration cap of the vanilla health regeneration mechanic.

+* __Effective Bandaids - $250__
+    * Increases the amount of health regenerated from the vanilla health regeneration mechanic.

 ## Item Progression Mode